 In Baz Luhrmann’s modern rendition of the classic Shakespeare play “Romeo + Juliet,” DiCaprio transitioned to full-on Hollywood heartthrob opposite Claire Danes.

-DiCaprio becomes a household name came when he starred in “Titanic” as the charming, but poor, artist Jack Dawson.
-The movie went on to win 11 Oscars and become then the highest-grossing movie of all time, but DiCaprio did not win for Best Actor.
+DiCaprio became a household name when he starred in “Titanic” as the charming, but poor, artist Jack Dawson.
+The movie went on to win 11 Oscars and become then the highest-grossing movie of all time, but DiCaprio was not nominated for Best Actor.

 “The Man in the Iron Mask” (1998)

 DiCaprio rocked longer tresses to embody King Louis XIV in “The Man in the Iron Mask.”

 Leo chopped his golden locks very short for his role in Danny Boyle’s “The Beach,” in which his character travels to a secret island in Thailand with a map and the hope to find a solitary beach paradise.